 One of the nice things about Ruskin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, the citizens of Ruskin rank slightly lower than the national average.
-16.86% of adults 25 and older in Ruskin have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Ruskin is nearly on par with the US average for all cities of 21.84%: 17.76% of adults 25 and older in Ruskin have a bachelor's degree or advanced degree.

-The per capita income in Ruskin in 2010 was $20,000, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $80,000 for a family of four.
+The per capita income in Ruskin in 2010 was $24,675, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $98,700 for a family of four.
 However, Ruskin contains both very wealthy and poor people as well.

 Ruskin is an extremely ethnically-diverse town.
 The people who call Ruskin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ruskin residents report their race to be White, followed by Black or African-American.
 Ruskin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.11% of the town’s residents.
-Important ancestries of people in Ruskin include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 38.62% of the town’s residents.
+Important ancestries of people in Ruskin include German, Irish, English, Italian, and Polish.

 The most common language spoken in Ruskin is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.